tomislavhoman/sustainable-society/README.md

 ## Information technology
 - Psihology, bubbles, don't compare yourself to others, because you are comparing yourself to the picture others present about themselves on social networks which is false.
 Social networks don't promote sustainable psychology

-- Similar to phisical products designed for waste, most of the news portals and individual content generators are under preassure to deliver more content regardless of quality, so ignore them, they are wasting your valuable time.
+- Similar to physical products designed for waste, most of the news portals and individual content generators are under preassure to deliver more content regardless of quality, so ignore them, they are wasting your valuable time.
 Investigate and choose just a couple of content producers that deliver less, but maintain quality.
-Think about supporting them on Patreon or buying subscription if it's a magazine or portal
+Think about supporting them on Patreon or buying subscription if it's a magazine or portal.
+Try to find news sources that are financed from subscribers and don't have ads (Financial times, The Guardian...).
+If you value their reporting, become a subscriber yourself and support free journalism.

 - See if there are content producers that suit you and that try to use as less energy as possible, [this one for example](https://www.lowtechmagazine.com/)